 Under the K Plan, long-term home and community supports are made available for seniors and physically disabled individuals.
-This program was formally known as Community First Choice (CFC) Option.
+This program was formally known as Community First Choice.

-Liquid assets, such as checking accounts, savings accounts, stocks, and bonds, are limited to $2,000 for a single individual, and $3,000 for a married couple.
-While this figure might seem quite low, many assets are considered exempt (non-countable).
-For instance, one’s home, valued at or under $585,000, is not counted toward the asset limit given the applicant or their spouse lives in it.
+Liquid assets, such as checking accounts, savings accounts, stocks, and bonds, are limited to $2,000 for a single individual and $4,000 for a married couple (when both spouses are applicants).
+While these figures might seem quite low, many assets are considered exempt (non-countable).
+For instance, one’s home, as long as the equity is under $688,000, is not counted toward the asset limit given the applicant or their spouse lives in it.
 Other exemptions include household items, personal effects, a vehicle, and pre-paid burial / funeral arrangements.

-Candidates should be aware that while Oregon Medicaid has strict financial thresholds for eligibility, there is flexibility to allow persons whose income or assets exceed the aforementioned amounts to become eligibility for the program.
+Candidates should be aware that while Oregon Medicaid has strict financial thresholds for eligibility, there is flexibility to allow persons whose income or assets exceed the aforementioned amounts to become eligible for the program.

 However, one should not give away cash or valuable assets in order to lower one’s countable assets.
 This is because Oregon has a 5-year Medicaid look-back period, and if one violates this rule, he or she may be penalized with a period of Medicaid ineligibility.
-By working with a Medicaid planner, many families who need care, but cannot afford it can become eligibility.
+By working with a Medicaid planner, many families who need care but cannot afford it can become eligibility.
 Learn more.

 As part of the application process for CFC, a functional needs assessment is done and an annual plan of care is established.
 An annual recertification is generally conducted.
 However, for some groups of people, such as seniors with Alzheimer’s disease, the recertification is waived, as there is no hope of recovery / improvement.